xtuml/bridgepoint/doc-bridgepoint/notes/11450_Convert_GPS_Watch_int.md

 5.2 Delete the GPS_Watch package within the GPS_Watch project.
 5.3 Create a new deployment called GPS_Watch within a new package called GPS_Watch.
 5.4 Import terminators from component.
+5.4.1 Note: a couple bugs were found at this point.
 5.5 In a second workspace, open the Example Application - GPS Watch (MASL) under Quick Start.